Fred Phelps: Early life and education

 Fred Waldron Phelps was born on November 13, 1929, in Meridian, Mississippi, the elder of two children of Catherine Idalette (née Johnston) and Fred Wade Phelps.
 His father was a railroad policeman for the Columbus and Greenville Railway and a devout Methodist; his mother was a homemaker.
 Catherine Phelps died of esophageal cancer in 1935 at the age of 28.
 Her aunt, Irene Jordan, helped care for Fred and his younger sister Martha Jean until December 1944, when his father married Olive Briggs, a 39-year-old woman who was divorced.

 Fred distinguished himself scholastically and was an Eagle Scout.
 He also was a member of Phi Kappa, a high school social fraternity, president of the Young Peoples Department of Central United Methodist Church and was honored as the best drilled member of the Mississippi Junior State Guard, a unit similar to the Reserve Officer Training Corps.
-He graduated from high school at 16 years old, ranking sixth in his graduating class of 213 students, and was the class orator at his commencement.
+He graduated from Meridian High School at 16 years old, ranking sixth in his graduating class of 213 students, and was the class orator at his commencement.
 After graduating from high school he received an appointment to the United States Military Academy at West Point; but after attending a tent revival meeting, decided to pursue a religious calling instead.

 In September 1947, at the age of 17, he was ordained a Southern Baptist minister and moved to Cleveland, Tennessee, to attend Bob Jones College (now Bob Jones University in Greenville, South Carolina).
 A combination of Phelps's refusal of the West Point appointment (which his father had worked hard to obtain), his abandonment of his father's beloved Methodist faith, and his father's remarriage to a divorced woman (Phelps would later become an outspoken critic of divorce) precipitated a lifelong estrangement from his father and stepmother—and by some accounts, from his sister as well.
 Phelps apparently never spoke to his family members again, and returned all of their letters and birthday cards, as well as Christmas gifts for his children, unopened.